St. Barnabas The Parish Patron

 Since the late 1950s, the East Toronto Latvian Lutheran Congregation has worshipped at St. Barnabas on the Danforth on Sunday afternoons.
 From 1994 to 2000, San Bernabe, a congregation of Spanish-speaking Anglicans, met here for worship and fellowship on Sunday evenings.
 Riverdale Presbyterian Church held weekly services in the Upper Hall while their own building was being renovated.
 There has been a nursery in the church since the 1950s.
 Today the Children's Circle Day Care provides care for approximately 130 children, it's an essential ministry in this neighbourhood.
 Two apartment units and three offices are located on the premises.
 Many community-based groups, serving all ages, use the facilities for meetings, classes and special events.

-The Taize Service is held once a month under the ministry of Fiona Strachan.
-Taize is a style of worship practiced by the Taize community in France.
+For the last decade, we have held a Taizé Service once a month.
+Taizé is a style of worship practiced by the Taizé community in France.
 It consists of simple harmonized tunes, with readings, prayers and periods of silence.
-Tiaze is held at the back of the Sanctuary on Sunday evenings, once a month.